-I. Special Considerations
+L.J.
+Special Considerations

-- 1. Geotechnical Investigations: Any geotechnical investigation conducted for a University project shall include consideration of the potential for, and likely magnitude of, seismically induced ground failure hazards, including liquefaction, differential settlement, lateral spreading, earthquake-induced landsliding, and surface faulting. - 2.
-Deferred Approvals for structural building components: If a project includes deferred submittals, or a portion of the project is designed by design-build subcontractors, the structural design for such components or portions of a facility shall be under the responsible charge of a CEOR and must be signed or stamped by that individual.
-In order to establish responsibility for the overall design and component design, the project EOR and the CEOR shall have responsibility as follows: - a.
-The EOR shall establish written criteria and other requirements necessary for coordination of the components and their incorporation into the overall structural system and design before the project is released for design of the system or components by the CEOR.
-The EOR shall review, and document such review, the design of these elements for general conformance with the established criteria prior to construction. - b.
-The CEOR design for each submittal shall include calculations indicating design criteria, applicable loads, properties, and deformation analysis in accordance with the component or system design requirements provided in the contract documents.
-The CEOR design information shall include plans and details indicating all structural elements of the component; assemblage of elements including, as appropriate, profiles, connections, welding, bracing, and attachments to elements designed by others.
-The resulting construction documents (plans, calculations, and details) shall bear the stamp and signature of the CEOR. - c.
-Special inspection requirements specific to the deferred work must be prepared and submitted with the design documents for each deferred item.
+- Geotechnical Investigations: Any geotechnical investigation conducted for a University project must be performed by, or in consultation with a CGE, and must include consideration of the potential for, and likely magnitude of, seismically induced ground failure hazards, including liquefaction, differential settlement, lateral spreading, earthquake-induced landsliding, and surface faulting. - 1.
+Deferred Approvals for structural building components: If a project includes deferred submittals, or a portion of the project is designed by design-build subcontractors, the structural design for such components or portions of a facility must be under the responsible charge of a CEOR and must be signed or stamped by that individual.
+In order to establish responsibility for the overall design and component design, the project EOR and the CEOR must have responsibility as follows: - a.
+The EOR must establish written criteria and other requirements necessary for coordination of the components and their incorporation into the overall structural system and design before the project is released for design of the system or components by the CEOR.
+The EOR must review, and document such review, the design of these elements for general conformance with the established criteria prior to construction.

-3. Ground Leases: Where the University has entered into a ground lease, as lessee or lessor, upon which a third-party constructs a structure for University related use, the third-party shall be required to design, build, and maintain the structure, as if it were a University Facility, consistent with this Policy.
+- b.
+The CEOR design for each submittal must include calculations indicating design criteria, applicable loads, properties, and deformation analysis in accordance with the component or system design requirements provided in the contract documents.
+The CEOR design information must include plans and details indicating all structural elements of the component; assemblage of elements including, as appropriate, profiles, connections, welding, bracing, and attachments to elements designed by others.
+The resulting construction documents (plans, calculations, and details) must bear the stamp and signature of the CEOR. - c.
+The CEOR is responsible for specifying special inspection requirements specific to the deferred work, which must be prepared and submitted with the design documents for each deferred item. - Ground Leases: Where the University has entered into a ground lease, as lessee or lessor, upon which a third-party constructs a structure, the third-party must be required to design, build, and maintain the structure, as if it were a University Facility, consistent with this Policy.